-A man believed to be Farook visited the Magnum Shooting Range in Riverside, California, alone on the Sunday and Monday prior to the attacks in San Bernardino according to a source familiar with the matter.
+A man believed to be Farook visited the Magnum Shooting Range in Riverside, California, alone on the Sunday and Monday prior to the December 2 attacks in San Bernardino, according to a source familiar with the matter.

 He practiced shooting an AR-15.
-The source says sign-in logs at the range were paired with surveillance video that have been turned over to the FBI.
-The FBI was at the range Monday night asking questions and showing pictures of another male (not Farook) asking if that man had ever been to the range.
+The source said sign-in logs at the range were paired with surveillance video that have been turned over to the FBI.
+The FBI was at the range Monday night asking questions and showing pictures of another male (not Farook), asking if that man had ever been to the range.

 As the San Bernardino attack was happening, investigators believe Malik posted on Facebook pledging allegiance to ISIS leader Abu Bakr al-Baghdadi, three U.S. officials familiar with the investigation told CNN.

 Malik posted the comment, but it was made on an account with a different name, one U.S. official said.
 The officials did not explain how they knew Malik made the post.